Wongyule8/SPY-Strategies-Buy-Hold-vs-Day-vs-Night-market/README.md

 Strategies:

-Buy and Hold
+- Buy and Hold
-Buy at Open and Sell at Close
+- Buy at Open and Sell at Close
-Buy at Close and Sell at Open
+- Buy at Close and Sell at Open

 All data is obtained from Yahoo Finance and dividends and stock splits are ignored.
+All codes are original